Header Graphic

 May 20, 2025 @ 11:49 PM

-小满Xiaoman (literally "Lesser Fullness") falls on May 21st this year and marks a turning point where yang energy rises, temperatures become noticeably warmer, and rainfall increases.
+小满Xiaoman (Lesser Fullness/Grain Buds) falls on May 21st this year and marks a turning point where yang energy rises, temperatures become noticeably warmer, and rainfall increases.
 Grains in the fields begin to fill but are not yet ripe — symbolizing growth that’s not yet complete.

 This seasonal transition can impact the body's internal balance.
 According to Traditional Chinese Medicine (TCM), dampness and heat accumulate during this time, which may stress the spleen and digestive system, influence emotions, and trigger skin or inflammatory conditions.